AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 - Respond with REFUSED
 - Respond with NXDOMAIN
-- Respond with Custom IP address (IPv4 and IPv6 addresses can be specified here) – default
+- Respond with a custom IP address (IPv4 and IPv6 addresses can be specified here) – default

 #### DNS request timeout